 Travel rules may change rapidly.
 Current rules for traveling to Ireland can be found here.

 Unlike many international airports with many multiple terminals, the Dublin airport has two, aptly named Terminal 1 and Terminal 2.

-Terminal 2, which opened in 2010, serves Aer Lingus, US carriers Delta, US Air, American Airlines, and United as well as Eitad and Emirates.
-All other airlines will arrive in Terminal 1.
+Terminal 2, which opened in 2010, serves Aer Lingus, US carriers Delta, US Air, American Airlines, and United as well as Emirates and Norwegian.
+All other airlines, including Air Canada, will arrive in Terminal 1.

 Dublin Airport Arrival Tips

 If you're arriving from the US or Canada, you have flown over night and are tired from not sleeping well on the plane, as well as excited to begin your trip.

 After deplaning, everyone rushes toward immigration, anxious to begin their vacation.
 But that rushing is likely to result in a wait in the slowly snaking queue.
 I recommend taking a few minutes to ‘reset' after your flight.